HAS-Tools-Fall2020/homework-csalcedo959/Submissions/06_Week 6/Salcedo_HW6.md

 ## *Date:* October 5th 2020
 ___

+### Grade
+3/3 - Good work.
+Note that the assignment asked for at least 3 plots though so make sure to add some more in for the next round.
+___
 # Forecast description

 Using a plot to show the mean flows for the months of July, August and September at each year within the analysis period, it was determined which years had a similar behavior during those months historically.
 In this sense, the most similar year for the second semester of the year was 2019.
 Hence, an Auto Regressive models was developed considering a training period of time between August 25 2019 and November 17.